A big thanks to Hawaii resident and travel writer Sunny Fitzgerald for penning this wonderful piece ~ Susan

 The on-site gardens and Tiki Terrace restaurant showcase important local ingredients such as taro and sweet potatoes.

 If you decide to visit Maui, here are some fun things you don’t want to miss!

-Sustainability initiatives include: Recyclable and biodegradable straws and to-go containers, recycling program, rooftop solar panels, reusable water bottle refill stations, and native vegetation planted on-site
+Sustainability initiatives include: Recyclable and biodegradable straws and to-go containers, a recycling program, rooftop solar panels, reusable water bottle refill stations, and native vegetation planted on-site.